Hakalon/hakachain/README.md

 >
 ```

+The genesis block file(hakachain.json) will be created at your current working directory.

-Ok, now you are done, press Ctrl + C to leave puppeth.
+Now you are done, press Ctrl + C to leave puppeth.

 ##